 You Are Not Only Helping The Homeowner

-When wholesaling pre-foreclosures, you help the actual homeowner to avoid foreclosure and a credit in ruins.
+When wholesaling pre-foreclosures, you help the homeowner to avoid foreclosure and to ruin his/her credit.
 You also help the buyer/investor to purchase a house without needing to make a huge cash investment.
-Since the the buyer/cash investor does not need a large cash capital to purchase the home, the buyer/cash investor does not need to get a loan to purchase the property which means the transaction will not show up on the buyer/investor’s credit report.
+Because the buyer/cash investor does not need a large cash capital to purchase the home, the buyer/cash investor does not need to get a loan to purchase the property which means the transaction will not show up on the buyer/investor’s credit report.

 Also, if the back-payments are not too far gone (too costly) you can offer people who cannot get a traditional bank loan the opportunity to own a home.
 Instead of the normal 10 percent down-payment when acquiring a traditional bank loan, they can make up the back-payments of the foreclosure home in exchange for the deed.